Challenges of Generative AI - Short & Long Term | HCLTech

 Permissible or non-permissible: From copyright issues to data privacy and safety of content, the use of content without consent in AI models raises multiple immediate concerns.

-The data that GenAI models are trained on is usually available without the owner’s permission.
+The training data for GenAI models is usually available without the owner’s permission.
 This creates challenges around Intellectual Property Rights.

 “The basic idea of AI fairness is that the model should not discriminate between different individuals or groups from the protected attribute class.
 Protected attributes (for example race, gender, age, religion) arean input feature, which should not affect the decision making of the models solely.
 In the context of fairness, the concern stays mainly with unwanted bias that places privileged groups at a systematic advantage and unprivileged groups at a systematic disadvantage,” adds Dr. Malik.